sodhashaab/delta-demo/README.md

 # New project

-this project was created from local system crated buy bhawni singh sodha
+this project was created from local system crated by bhawni singh sodha.